Todd Gurley: 2018 season

 With a 17-yard touchdown run during a Week 10 victory over the Seattle Seahawks, Todd Gurley set a new team record by scoring a touchdown in 13 straight games, breaking the mark set by Elroy "Crazy Legs" Hirsch.
-During a Week 12 matchup against the Detroit Lions, Gurley rushed for 132 yards and two touchdowns in the fourth quarter to help the Rams clinch their second straight NFC West title and was named NFC Offensive Player of the Week for the second time in 2018.
+During a Week 12 matchup against the Lions, Gurley rushed for 132 yards and two touchdowns in the fourth quarter to help the Rams clinch their second straight NFC West title and was named NFC Offensive Player of the Week for the second time in 2018.

-Gurley scored two rushing touchdowns in a 30–23 loss to the Philadelphia Eagles in Week 15.
+Gurley scored two rushing touchdowns in a 30–23 loss to the Eagles in Week 15.
 He was then held out of the final two regular season games due to knee inflammation and finished the 2018 season with 256 carries for 1,251 yards and 17 touchdowns rushing, along with 59 receptions for 580 yards and four touchdowns receiving.
 Gurley was named to his third Pro Bowl in his four professional seasons.
 He was named as a First-Team All-Pro.

-In the NFC Divisional Playoff against Dallas Cowboys, Gurley ran 16 times for 115 yards and a touchdown in the Rams' 30–22 victory.
+In the NFC Divisional Playoff against Cowboys, Gurley ran 16 times for 115 yards and a touchdown in the Rams' 30–22 victory.

-In the NFC Championship Game against the New Orleans Saints, Gurley struggled as he ran four times for 10 yards and a touchdown and had one catch for three yards in a 26–23 overtime victory to advance and play the New England Patriots in Super Bowl LIII.
-Leading up to the Super Bowl, Gurley's injury status was heavily discussed with reports claiming he was healthy while other reports claimed his knee was significantly more hurt than thought.
+In the NFC Championship Game against the New Orleans Saints, Gurley struggled as he ran four times for 10 yards and a touchdown and had one catch for three yards in a 26–23 overtime victory to advance to the Super Bowl.

+Leading up to Super Bowl LIII against the New England Patriots, Gurley's injury status was heavily discussed with reports claiming he was healthy while other reports claimed his knee was significantly more hurt than thought.
 In the Super Bowl, Gurley had ten carries for 35 rushing yards in the 13–3 loss to the Patriots.
 On March 2, 2019, it was reported that Gurley had arthritis in his left knee.

 2019 season

-Coming off the 2018 campaign, Gurley's lingering knee issues contributed to lesser production in 2019.
+Coming off the 2018 campaign, Gurley's lingering knee issues contributed to him being utilized less in 2019 resulting in lesser production.
 He failed to record a 100-yard rushing game but was reliable in the redzone on scoring touchdowns.
 Overall, Gurley finished the 2019 season with 857 rushing yards and 12 rushing touchdowns to go along with 31 receptions for 207 receiving yards and two receiving touchdowns in the Rams 9–7 season.
 On March 19, 2020, Gurley was released.
+It was later revealed that the Rams were possibly going to trade him to the Pittsburgh Steelers, but Gurley refused.
+The move to cut Gurley cost the Rams $20 million in dead cap space to be spread out across the next two seasons, but the Rams avoided paying him over $10 million in roster bonuses that would have become guaranteed had they kept him on the roster, and freed up $5.5 million in cap space with the move.